GerritCodeReview/plugins_rename-project/src/main/resources/Documentation/about.md

 command to replicas' rename-project plugin using the hostname provided in the configuration file.
 Replicas then perform their own local file system rename.

-The caveat is if ssh rename replication fails, the plugin doesn't retry the rename replication operation.
+The ssh rename replication will retry as many times as the configuration `renameReplicationRetries` which can be configured in `gerrit.config` file as long as there are no replicas failing the renaming.
+This configuration defaults at 3.
+If ssh rename replication fails after the mentioned number of retries, the plugin doesn't retry the rename replication operation.
 This results in primary and replica instances being out of sync.
-The admin then will have to consider the following steps:
+The admin then will have to consider the following
+steps:

 1. Start replication on the renamed project from the primary side.
 For more information, see the [replication start command](../../replication/Documentation/cmd-start.md).